 For a group like this to succeed there has GOT to be an open line of communication and I know I don’t need to tell you this, but a reminder won’t hurt: THE PHONE TREE DIED BACK IN 1999.
 All hail Google and the “Google group”!
 It would be a really good idea to start a google group (or similar) so that all members of the group can have an open discussion about all things pertaining to group activities etc. If you get people talking and sharing ideas etc on a regular basis, they start to feel ownership of the group and they are more likely to stay committed to it as time goes on.

 3. Group Blog:

 For Jan’s group I helped her set up a blog where group assignments, critiques, agendas etc can be posted and easily shared.
-We went with Blogger for this as it’s completely free and remarkably user friendly and intuitive.
-Once I created the blog, I invited all those interested in joining the group to become authors and granted select members administrative privelages as well.
-We decided to make the blog open only to authors so beginners would feel comfortable posting without the fear of embarassment as they practice and learn the technical aspect of their passion.
+We went with Blogger for this as it’s completely free and remarkably user-friendly and intuitive.
+Once I created the blog, I invited all those interested in joining the group to become authors and granted select members administrative privileges as well.
+We decided to make the blog open only to authors so beginners would feel comfortable posting without the fear of embarrassment as they practice and learn the technical aspect of their passion.